wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Extended manual cookie creation to session cookies that control only showing the dialog once per session

 = 1.1.3 =
 * Added option to tell Modal Dialog that you will manually set the cookie manually after the dialog is displayed